- »Queensland Prepares for Responsible Gambling Awareness Week

 D’Ath hopes that people will take the final days of the week to examine their gambling actions and impacts.
 “While many people gamble socially and do so without issues,” she said, “some, unfortunately, do experience harm from gambling.
 This harm may negatively impact their health, wellbeing, work, study, relationships, and finances.”

-The awareness she wants to create includes Queenslanders looking at the way they gamble.
-Including how much time and money they spend individually.
+The awareness she wants to create includes Queenslanders looking at the way they gamble, and also including how much time and money they spend individually.
 It can also include taking a look at friends and family.
 With the goal of detecting any possible risky or dangerous behavior in their activities.

 It is also a week to remind people that there is help.
-Services are provided via gambling help services, many of which are provided by more than $6.7 million in funding.
+Services are provided via betting help services, many of which are provided by more than $6.7 million in funding.
 These include:

 - Face-to-face counseling